hwreverse/PokeConSerial/g850_kiss/README.md

 NB 2: Use VCC Connect if for some reason, you want to power the device from USB (use with *EXTREME* care!!)

+NB 2: Bridge the 5V VCCIO Solder Jumper to work with the G850*, this sets the I/O Level to 5V

 ![Sharp PC-G850* Adapter](img/g850_small.png)